 The FSICR include technical requirements for hull and machinery scantlings as well as for the minimum propulsion power of ships.
 The hull of ice class vessels and the main propulsion machinery must be safe.
-The vessel must have sufficient power for safe operation in ice-covered waters.
-During the vessels' normal operations, they encounter various ice interaction loadings, which calls for strengthened hull structures.
+The vessel must have sufficient power for safe operations in ice-covered waters.
+During normal operations, the vessels will require strengthened hull structures in anticipation of encounters with various ice interaction loadings.

-In addition to class rules, ships have to fulfill requirements set by maritime authorities in various jurisdictions.
-For example, the Russian marine operations headquarters accept ships with ice-strengthening according to or at least the equivalent of FSICR 1B to operate in the Northern Sea Route, or the NSR, if they fulfill additional requirements on crewing and icebreaker assistance.
+In addition to the ice class rules, ships are required to comply with requirements set by the maritime authorities in various jurisdictions.
+For example, the Russian marine operations headquarters accepts ships with ice-strength functionalities according to or at least the equivalent of FSICR 1B and compliance with crewing and icebreaker assistance requirements in order to operate in the Northern Sea Route (NSR).